 Limiting the scheme to just 10,000 applications means it won’t make a detrimental impact on already highly competitive market prices at the bottom end of the housing market.

-The Federal Home Loan Deposit Scheme is designed for people struggling to scrape together the large deposit needed to enter the market, however, with its price caps, it restricts where and what type of property you can buy.
+The Federal Home Loan Deposit Scheme is designed for people struggling to save the deposit needed to enter into the housing market, however, with its price caps, it restricts what type of property you can buy.

 You’d be hard-pressed using the scheme in Sydney and Melbourne, where the median house price is over a $1m and $855,428, respectively, and under the scheme, no property in Sydney over $700,000 will qualify and nothing in Melbourne over $600,000 fits either.